H3llKa1ser/B00t2R00t/Cloud Penetration Testing/AWS (Amazon Web Services)/Tools/Awscli.md

 ### Identity Access Management IAM

  - aws iam update-assume-role-policy --role-name ROLE_NAME --policy-document file://policy.json (Update the "assume role" policy of a user using a .json file)

+ - aws iam get-role --role-name ROLE_NAME (List more information about a specific role)